Meet Our Team

 • Close-up of a smiling woman with short brown hair, wearing a purple top, with colorful abstract background.

-Sarah Turner, School Principal
+Sarah Turner, Deputy Principal and SENCO

 I view my role as an educator as someone who will provide an authentic, relevant learning environment and culture that is responsive to the voice and needs of the learner.
 I want learners to own their learning journey; to become capable, confident, and self-directed so that they can reach their potential and develop their passions.